JACKSON, Miss. (WLOX) - In Mississippi, there were 672 new cases of COVID-19 and 10 new deaths reported Sunday by state health officials.

 Underlying conditions are also reported in many of the deaths that have resulted from coronavirus complications.

 Long-term Care Facilities

-A total of 1,683 patients diagnosed with the virus are currently in long-term care facilities throughout the state.
-In all, 315 people diagnosed while in long-term care facilities have died.
+A total of 3,607 patients diagnosed with the virus are currently in long-term care facilities throughout the state as of July 31.
+In all, 759 people diagnosed while in long-term care facilities have died.